In this tutorial, learn how you can make your own blank kokeshi dolls from spun cotton shapes – a fun and creative DIY project for all ages.

-Spun cotton shapes are very easy to paint.
+Spun cotton shapes are very easy to paint and glue

 - Left Kokeshi: one 52x39mm spun cotton body, 1 large spun cotton ball (45mm), 2 small spun cotton balls (15mm)